Blue Lock Wiki

 Yoichi Isagi ( (いさぎ) () (いち) Isagi Yoichi?) is the main protagonist of the Blue Lock series.

-Isagi is a second-year high school student who played as a forward for the Ichinan High School football team.
-When he arrived at the Blue Lock facility, he became a member of Team Z for the First Selection.
-Unlike his fellow competitors, who were handpicked by Anri Teieri after watching them play, Isagi was chosen personally by Jinpachi Ego himself after seeing him play.
+Isagi is a second-year high school student from Saitama who initially played as a forward in high school.
+Unlike his fellow competitors, who were scouted by Anri Teieri, Isagi was chosen personally by Jinpachi Ego himself after seeing him play.
 Isagi's main goal is to become the world's best striker.

 Quick Answers